takamuffin/aws-foundry-ssl/docs/IPv6.md

 ### IPv6 Only

 IPv6 _only_ is certainly possible, however this needs further work before it's available.
-It's important as Amazon will begin charging for IPv4 addresses from February 2024.
-Likely need to add VPC selection to the CloudFormation script to make it work.
+It's important as Amazon charges for IPv4 addresses.